The HACE Child Labour Network

 Peer-Learning

-Get direct access to world-leading knowledge with 2 dedicated consultancy days per year and on-call support from crisis management to remediation advisory services.
+Gain direct and customisable access to world-leading expertise, with three dedicated consultancy days per year from HACE’s specialists.

 Functional Groups